uozuAho/open_spiel_playground/zmq_ttt/readme.md

 - using IPC vs TCP transports in ZMQ makes no difference

 # todo
+- impl remote 'apply action'
-- is remote mcts working? should win most games
+- does remote mcts now win?
-  - hmm seems not. try local example
-    - client needs to send state
 - make sure random bot still works
 - try inproc transport: where is the performance loss?
 - ideas to improve performance